christy101git/esp-now-5dof-manipulator/README.md

 ├── Schematics/              # Circuit diagrams and wiring guides └── README.md                # Project documentation
 ```
-## Getting Started
+# Getting Started
-# Prerequisites
+## Prerequisites
 * Arduino IDE (with ESP32 board manager installed)

 * Python 3.x (for the GUI)

 * Required Arduino Libraries: esp_now.h, WiFi.h, Adafruit_PWMServoDriver.h , Wire.h

-# Installation & Flashing
+## Installation & Flashing
 1. Clone the repository:
 git clone [https://github.com/christy101git/esp-now-5dof-manipulator.git](https://github.com/christy101git/esp-now-5dof-manipulator.git)

 2. Pairing the ESP32 and ESP8266:

  * Open the Code_Transmitter_Glove sketch.

  * Modify the target MAC Address variable to match your Arm's ESP32 MAC address.

  * Flash the code to the Glove ESP8266.

-# Flashing the Arm:
+## Flashing the Arm:

  * Open the Code_Receiver_Arm sketch and flash it to the Arm ESP32.

-# Running the GUI:
+## Running the GUI:

  * Navigate to the GUI_Dashboard folder.

  * Run the control script: python main_gui.py

-# Challenges & Solutions
+## Challenges & Solutions

-Each servo was calibrated by checking the physical limits of each servos and changing the ticks in the code for the PWM servo driver.
+* Each servo was calibrated by checking the physical limits of each servos and changing the ticks in the code for the PWM servo driver.

-Author
+# Author
-Christy Roy
+ **Christy Roy**

-GitHub: github.com/christy101git
+ * GitHub: github.com/christy101git

-Portfolio: christy101git.github.io/portfolio
+ * Portfolio: christy101git.github.io/portfolio

-LinkedIn: [Insert your LinkedIn Profile URL]
+ * LinkedIn: [Insert your LinkedIn Profile URL]

-📄 License
+#  License

  This project is licensed under the MIT License - see the LICENSE file for details.